AtharvaVaidya/atharvavaidya.github.io/_posts/2015-12-04-Map-Filter-And-Reduce.md

 {% endhighlight %}

 The first argument in the funtion is the initial element and the second argument is a function that specifies how to combine two elements.
-Since + is a funtion in swift we don't even need to write {% highlight swift%}  {\$0 + \$1}. {%unhighlight%}
+Since + is a funtion in swift we don't even need to write {% highlight swift%}  {\$0 + \$1}. {%endhighlight%}